chrishoermann/zod-prisma-types/Readme.md

 `SKIP_ZOD_PRISMA="false"`

 to your respective `.env` file.
-This will load the value of the `SKIP_ZOD_PRISMA` environment variable that will then be consumed by the generator.
-You can choose to name this variable wahtever you like just make shure that you load the right variable in `zodGenConfig.js`.
+This will load the value of the `SKIP_ZOD_PRISMA` environment variable on the `skipGenerator` prop that will then be consumed by the generator.

+> You can choose to name your environment variable wahtever you wish - just make shure to load the right variable in `zodGenConfig.js`.

 # Field validators